awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 1. On the **Manage Private Offer** page, choose **CREATE AN OFFER**\.

-1. On the **Create Private Offer** page, select the product from the drop\-down list and enter the AWS account ID of the AWS Marketplace subscriber\.
+1. On the **Create Private Offer** page, select the product from the drop\-down list and enter the AWS account ID \(or IDs\) of the AWS Marketplace subscriber\.
 If your subscriber is paying for the product in installments, select **Allow buyers to pay for this product in installments \(ISV only\)**\.
 Verify the information that you entered and then choose **NEXT**\.
 **Note**
 Selecting **Allow buyers to pay for this product in installments \(ISV only\)** enables you to offer your subscriber a payment schedule with annual payments that aren't evenly distributed, multiple payments for a multi\-year deal, or quarterly payments\.
-For instructions on configuring your private offer for installment payments, see [Flexible Payment Scheduler](flexible-payment-scheduler.md)\.
+Subscribers must be on invoicing terms with AWS to receive a flexible payment schedule on their private offer\.
+For more information, see [Flexible Payment Scheduler](flexible-payment-scheduler.md)\.

 1. On the **Create an Offer** page, verify the product name and subscriber ID\.